convio/luminateExtend/README.md

 **form:** A selector for a form to be serialized with the request.
 The result is appended to the data string above.

-**requestType:** The type of HTTP request, either "GET", the default, or "POST".

 **requiresAuth:** A boolean indicating whether or not the API method being called requires authentication.
 If true, an auth token is automatically appended to the request data string.